Program Management

 Step 1 – Locating and Defining Issues or Problems

 This step focuses on uncovering the nature and boundaries of a situation or question that needs to be answered or studied.
-In defining the issues or problems, the researcher should take into account the purpose of the study, the relevant background information, what information is needed, and how it will be used in decision-making.
-A well-defined problem will help the researcher through all steps of the research process, from setting goals to choosing a method.
+In defining the issues or problems, the researcher should consider the study’s purpose, the relevant background information, what information is needed, and how it will be used in decision-making.
+A well-defined problem will help the researcher through all research process steps, from setting goals to choosing a method.
 There are a number of ways to learn more about a subject and get a better grasp on it in Step 2.

 Step 2 – Designing the Research Project

-This step is focused on creating a research plan or overall approach to how you are going to solve the issue or problem identified.
+This step focuses on creating a research plan or overall approach to how you will solve the issue or problem identified.
 A research plan or approach is a framework or blueprint for conducting a research project.
 It details the procedures necessary for obtaining the required information, and its purpose is to design a study that will test the hypotheses of interest, determine possible answers to the research questions, and provide the information needed for decision-making.

 The research design involves the following steps: